 But this is only half the problem.

 But Ezekiel indicates that it would be the stones of the island that fall into the sea.
 It was the island “out in the sea” that would be used for spreading fishnets, after its towers had been pulled down and made bare rock.
 And after speaking of the destruction of the island in verses 4-5, Ezekiel turns his attention to the “settlements on the mainland, again proving that he was speaking about the island’s stones.

-Being encircled by the sea, it makes sense that Ezekiel would’ve envisioned the island’s walls tumbling into the sea as they are pulled down.
-If you’re going to make the island bare (a place to spread fishnets), you have to do something with the rubble, and there is nowhere for the rubble to go but into the surrounding sea.
+Being encircled by the sea, it makes sense that Ezekiel would’ve imagined the island’s walls tumbling into the sea as they are pulled down.
+If you’re going to make the island bare (a place to spread fishnets), you have to do something with all that rubble, and there is nowhere for the rubble to go but into the surrounding sea.

 14 (Cont.)
 You will never be rebuilt, for I the Lord have spoken, declares the Sovereign Lord.

-Alternatively, other believers have suggested that this prophecy was fulfilled because Tyre would never again be rebuilt by the Phonecians, or never rebuilt in exactly same way, or with the same measure of success.
+Other believers have suggested that this prophecy was fulfilled because Tyre would never again be rebuilt by the Phonecians, or never rebuilt in exactly same way, or with the same measure of success.
 But Ezekiel is clear that it would “never be rebuilt,” and he offers no escape clauses.
-We cannot have it both ways, if the prophecy can be said to have been fulfilled regardless of whether or not the city is rebuilt, then the prophecy is rendered worthless.
+We cannot have it both ways.
+If the prophecy can be said to have been fulfilled regardless of whether or not the city is rebuilt, then the prophecy is rendered worthless.
 It succeeds no matter what happens.

-Later, in Ezekiel 29, Ezekiel gives us a glimpse of what actually happened in Nebuchadnezzar’s siege against Tyre:
+Later, in Ezekiel 29, Ezekiel gives us a glimpse of what actually happened following Nebuchadnezzar’s siege against Tyre:

 29:18-19 Son of man, Nebuchadnezzar king of Babylon drove his army in a hard campaign against Tyre; every head was rubbed bare and every shoulder made raw.
 Yet he and his army got no reward from the campaign he led against Tyre.
 Therefore this is what the Sovereign LORD says: I am going to give Egypt to Nebuchadnezzar king of Babylon, and he will carry off its wealth.
 He will loot and plunder the land as pay for his army.

-There are a couple interesting things about these verses.
+There are a couple interesting facts about these verses.

-Second, we can infer that Ezekiel’s words were reaching the King’s ears (how else would the king have known that God just offered him Egypt?).
-If Nebuchadnezzar also heard Ezekiel’s prophecies about Tyre before he attacked, then his attack (the only part of the prophecy to come to pass) was a self-fulfilling prophecy.
+Second, we can infer that Ezekiel’s words were indeed reaching the King’s ears (how else would the king have known that God now offered him Egypt?).
+If Nebuchadnezzar also heard Ezekiel’s prophecies about Tyre before he attacked, then his attack (the only part of the prophecy to actually come to pass) becomes a self-fulfilling prophecy.

 As for Nebuchadnezzar’s defeat of Egypt, history is fuzzy on the details.

-Here’s what I believe actually happened.
-Ezekiel was angry over the loss of Jerusalem to Babylon, and enraged by Tyre’s rejoicing.
-This fueled Ezekiel’s vision of Tyre’s cherished island walls being pulled down into the surrounding sea, and the city becoming a devastated and uninhabited rock.
-No doubt this prophecy tickled the ears of many exiled Jews, and Ezekiel probably also hoped it would motivate Nebuchadnezzar to attack Tyre.
+Ezekiel was most likely angry over the loss of Jerusalem to Babylon, and enraged by Tyre’s rejoicing.
+This fueled Ezekiel’s visions of Tyre’s cherished island walls being pulled down into the surrounding sea, and the city becoming a devastated and uninhabited rock.
+No doubt this prophecy tickled the ears of many exiled Jews, and Ezekiel probably also hoped it would further motivate Nebuchadnezzar to attack.

 The most reasonable interpretation of the prophecy is a failed one, but coincidentally, 250 years later, Alexander the Great would use some material from the mainland (and elsewhere) to construct a causeway to attack Tyre.
-Later, believers would apply this fortuitous event to Ezekiel’s predictions, and claim it was Alexander the Great (not Nebuchadnezzar) who was supposed to conquer Tyre, and that it was the mainland stones that were supposed to be tossed into the sea (even though the prediction was clearly about the island).
+Later, believers would apply this fortuitous event to Ezekiel’s predictions, and claim it was always Alexander the Great (not Nebuchadnezzar) who was always supposed to conquer Tyre, and that it was the mainland stones that were always supposed to be tossed into the sea (even though the prediction is clearly about the island stones).

 Perhaps the most fascinating and significant change to the landscape of Tyre was that it went from being an island “out in the sea” to a full-blown peninsula!
-Who could’ve predicted that a causeway built to attack the island would slowly silt up and become a thriving metropolis unto itself!?
-Apparently not Ezekiel, whose vision is of an uninhabited island rock.
+Who could’ve predicted that a causeway built to attack the island would slowly silt up and one day become a thriving metropolis unto itself!?
+Apparently not Ezekiel, whose vision ends with an uninhabited island rock.

 I believe Ezekiel did accurately predict that Nebuchadnezzar would make a move on Tyre, though this was probably more likely than not, and possibly self-fulfilling.
 However, I also believe that Ezekiel predicted that Nebuchadnezzar would slaughter the people of Tyre, pull the island walls and towers into the sea, and that the island would become an uninhabited bare rock.
 Ezekiel was wrong on all of these counts, and seems willing to admit it.

-Ezekiel’s prophecies are made to appear successful through a combination of predictions that are probable (5, 6 & 16), ambiguous (3), open-ended (17), liberally reinterpreted in hindsight (7, 8, 9 & 15) and possibly self-fulfilling (4).
-There is not one solid prophecy here that we could use as proof of divine inspiration.
+Ezekiel’s prophecies are made to appear successful through a combination of predictions that are highly probable (5, 6 & 16), ambiguous (3), open-ended (17), liberally reinterpreted in hindsight (7, 8, 9 & 15) and possibly self-fulfilling (4).
+There is not a single solid prophecy here that we could use as proof of divine inspiration.

 1 Encyclopedia Britannica, 1911, Vol. 27